 I’m the author of This Lovely Life: A Memoir of Premature Motherhood (Houghton Mifflin/Mariner Books), winner of the PEN Center Literary Award in Creative Nonfiction, the Bread Loaf Writers’ Conference Bakeless Prize and selected as a 100 Best Book by the San Francisco Chronicle.
 My work has appeared in the Seneca Review and the Santa Monica Review as well as the anthologies, Love You to Pieces: Creative Writers on Raising a Child With Special Needs, and Literary Mama: Reading for the Maternally Inclined.
 I wrote a column at Literary Mama for several years, have been a fellow at Bread Loaf Writers’ Conference and a resident at the Cottages at Hedgebrook.

-Five years ago, after a long career teaching creative writing, I embarked on a new adventure and became a registered nurse.
+Several years ago, after a long career teaching creative writing, I embarked on a new adventure and became a registered nurse.
 Today, I work in the operating room at a level 1 trauma center in Los Angeles.
 At the hospital, I am the nurse who writes.
 At home, I am a writer who happens to be a nurse.
 My writing encompasses both worlds, telling stories about people who sometimes suffer, and always hope to heal.
-In my spare time, I knit, play fantasy football and watch a lot of reality TV.
+In my spare time, I knit, run and bake a mean sourdough bread.
 Feel free to contact me if you’re interested in knowing more about me or my work.